SkyPHP/pgbackup/README.md

 Set the daily backup script to run in your crontab:
 `0 5 * * * cd /var/lib/pgsql/9.0/pgbackup/script; /usr/bin/perl daily.pl >>daily_backup_log`

-You will need to adjust the paths in the above command if any of them do not match your postgresql and perl installations
+You will need to adjust the paths in the above command if any of them do not match your Postgresql and Perl installations

 If frequent backups are required, set the frequent backup script to run in your crontab:
 `*/15 * * * * cd /var/lib/pgsql/9.0/pgbackup/script; /usr/bin/perl frequent.pl >>frequent_backup_log`